-The spatial smoothness ( $\sigma_s$ ) was computed according to eqn(12) over all the rows and columns of the SPM{z}.
-The means of these estimates was 1.46 voxels or 1.81 mm.
-With a search volume (S) of 2160 voxels, and a P value of 0.05, the threshold according to eqn(14) was 3.97.
+The spatial smoothness ( $\sigma_s$ ) was computed according to Equation 12 over all the rows and columns of the SPM $\{z\}$ .
+The means of these estimates was 1.46 voxels, or 1.81 mm.
+With a search volume (S) of 2,160 voxels, and a P value of 0.05, the threshold according to Equation 14 was 3.97.
 Figure 4 shows the results of this thresholding.
-The picture on the left makes the point that the number of voxels above threshold far exceeds the number of regions.
-The reason for this, is of course, spatial smoothness in the underlying process.
-This discrepancy between the expected number of supra-threshold voxels and the expected number of regions, in the excursion set, means that a Bonferroni correction based on voxel expectation is not appropriate.
+The picture on the left illustrates that the number of voxels above the threshold far exceeds the number of regions.
+The reason for this is, of course, spatial smoothness in the underlying process.
+This discrepancy between the expected number of suprathreshold voxels and the expected number of regions in the excursion set means that a Bonferroni correction based on voxel expectation is not appropriate.
 This follows from the fact that one requires the expected number of regions to be 0.05.
-The striate and extra-striate regions constituting the excursion set can all be considered significant in a strict statistical sense.
+The striate and extrastriate regions constituting the excursion set can all be considered significant in a strict statistical sense.
 They include V1 bilaterally and (on the right) V2 dorsal to the calcarine fissure.
-Extrastriate regions in the fusiform, lingual and dorsolateral cortices are also evident.
+Extrastriate regions in the fusiform, lingual, and dorsolateral cortices are also evident.